From our Free Quilt Block Pattern Library

 Layout your Card Trick units according to your placement chart.

 Stitch the units in each row together.
 Press the SAs as indicated by the arrows below.
 Use pins as needed to help you match the seams.

 Stitch the rows together, using pins as needed.

 One final press and your Card Trick quilt block is finished!
 (For a super flat block check out our Best Pressing Technique.)

 A Card Trick quilt block can also be designed with two fabrics instead of the four that we used in our example.
 Such a block would look like the one to the left.

-Just be sure there is enough difference in the 'card' fabrics so that they don't blend together into a lump.
+Just be sure there is enough difference in the 'card' designs so that they don't blend together into a lump.

-While it doesn't look it at first glance, the color placement in this variation shows that the roots of the Card Trick quilt block are deep within the Ohio Star.
+While it doesn't look it at first glance, the color placement in this variation shows that the roots of our Card Trick are deep within the Ohio Star.

 The star appears more clearly with this placement blue fabrics.
-Use your Color/Fabric Placement page to create your own star formations.
+Use your Color Placement page to create your own star formations.